ShorelineCrypto/adex_microbot/INSTALL.md

 #### arbitrage bot

-Aternatively, instead of running liquidity pool bot above, you can run arbitrage bot mode where by default 1 pair each of KMD/CHTA, KMD/NENG, DGB-segwit/CHTA, DGB-segwit/NENG, USDT-PLG20/CHTA, USDT-PLG20/NENG  with $1.0 USD worth of coins on +-2% of bid/ask spread will be placed:
+Aternatively, instead of running liquidity pool bot above, you can run arbitrage bot mode where by default 1 pair each of KMD/CHTA, KMD/NENG, DGB-segwit/CHTA, DGB-segwit/NENG, USDT-PLG20/CHTA, USDT-PLG20/NENG  with $1.0 USD worth of coins on +-2% of bid/ask spread will be placed.

-Arb bot running, refresh every 3 minutes:
+Run arb bot, refresh every 3 minutes:
 ```
   cd /opt/adex_microbot/
   ./start_arbitrage_bot.sh &